MindSyncc/Car-Monitoring-Fiware/README.md

 3. Get
 4. Delete

 <h4>Visualizing Data in Google Colab</h4>
+It's possible to acess the cars data in graphics format also, this is done by using a Python code hosted on Google Colab, here you can see the blocks to run for doing it:
-Step 1: Generate speed graphs for each car in Colab.
+* BLOCK 1: Generates speed graph for each car in Colab.
-Step 2: Create bar charts to display overtakes.
+* BLOCK 2: Create bar charts to display overtakes.